Carpet beetles can cause significant damage to textiles and natural fibres in your home before you even realise there's a problem.

 Recognising these signs of carpet beetles early can be the difference between a minor pest issue and a costly infestation.
 We strongly believe that regular inspections and maintenance are key to keeping your home carpet beetle-free.
 If you spot any of these telltale signs, act quickly and apply effective DIY solutions to protect your home.

-We go to great lengths to ensure that all our DIY carpet beetle products are effective & easy-to-use.
+We go to great lengths to ensure that all our DIY carpet beetle products are effective, fast & easy-to-use.
 You may also find our expert guide useful if you want to learn more about getting rid of carpet beetles in your home or workplace.